codex-academy/piggy-bank/readme.md

 ## MetaMask setup

-To use the aApp install [MetaMask](https://metamask.io/) crypto wallet - you can download it [here](https://metamask.io/download/) for your browser of choice.
+To use the dApp install [MetaMask](https://metamask.io/) crypto wallet - you can download it [here](https://metamask.io/download/) for your browser of choice.

 Next connect to the goerli or sepolia testnets.